Odéon-Théâtre de l'Europe: First theatre

 The original building, the Salle du Faubourg Saint-Germain, was constructed for the Théâtre Français between 1779 and 1782 to a Neoclassical design by Charles De Wailly and Marie-Joseph Peyre.
 The site was in the garden of the former Hôtel de Condé.
 The new theatre was inaugurated by Marie-Antoinette on April 9, 1782.
 It was there that Beaumarchais' play The Marriage of Figaro was premiered two years later.
 On April 27, 1791, during the Revolution, the company split.
 The players sympathetic to the crown remained in the theatre in the Faubourg Saint-Germain.
 They were arrested and incarcerated on the night of September 3, 1793, but were allowed to return a year later.
 In 1797, the theater was remodeled by the architect Jean-François Leclerc and became known as the Odéon, but it was destroyed by a fire on March 18, 1799.

 Second theatre

-An 1808 reconstruction of the theater designed by Jean Chalgrin (architect of the Arc de Triomphe) was officially named the Théâtre de l'Impératrice, but everyone still called it the Odéon.
+An 1808 reconstruction of the theater designed by Jean-François Chalgrin (architect of the Arc de Triomphe) was officially named the Théâtre de l'Impératrice, but everyone still called it the Odéon.
 It burned down in 1818.